When We Left Earth: The NASA Missions

 Part 2: Friends and Rivals

-After the six Mercury missions were successfully done it was time to move on to even more difficult objectives.
-Mercury showed that we had the ability to launch a man into space and survive orbiting our planet.
+After the six Mercury missions were successfully donned, it was time to move on to even more difficult objectives.
+Mercury showed that we could launch a man into space and survive orbiting our planet.
 Now, it was time to explore the limits of man’s ingenuity and endurance even further.
-The Gemini program would consist of two man crafts.
+The Gemini program would consist of of-of two-person crafts.
 The objectives would all lead to what was required to land a man on the moon and bring him back safely.
-To do this a craft would have dock with another spacecraft.
+To do this, a craft would have docked with another spacecraft.
 This would be needed to have the lunar command module dock with the landing module in space.
 There were also objectives of endurance with flights of increasing duration.
 One of the most memorable objectives was EVA; extra vehicular activity.
 Ed White was the first American to open the hatch of his craft and float outside.
-If we were to land on the moon we would have to leave the relative safety of the craft.
+If we were to land on the moon, we would have to leave the relative safety of the craft.

 Part 3: Landing the Eagle

-After NASA achieved everything they set out to do with Gemini it was time to take the final steps that would lead us on that journey from the earth to the moon.
+After NASA achieved everything they set out to do with Gemini, it was time to take the final steps that would lead us on that journey from the earth to the moon.
 Apollo would contain the greatest successes and most tragic moments in the American space program to date.
 The first mission in this part of the program was Apollo 1.
-On January 27, 1967 during what was to be a routine test of the command module a fire broke out killing all three astronauts.
-There was concern that the program was over but the memory of those brave men was not to be in vein and the flights would continue.
-Apollo 8 took three men into lunar obit and then by Apollo 11 the dream would be fulfilled.
-In rare interviews Neil Armstrong and Buzz Aldrin give a first hand account of being the first men to walk on the moon.
+On January 27, 1967, during what was to be a routine test of the command module, a fire broke out, killing all three astronauts.
+There was a concern that the program was over, but the memory of those brave men was not to be in vain, and the flights would continue.
+Apollo 8 took three men into lunar obit and then by Apollo 11, the dream would be fulfilled.
+In rare interviews, Neil Armstrong and Buzz Aldrin give a first-hand account of being the first men to walk on the moon.